umanovskis/baremetal-arm/doc/01_setup.md

 sudo apt-get install bison flex
 ```

+---

+`sort -R ~/facts-and-trivia | head -n1 `

+The `flex` program is an implementation of `lex`, a standard lexical analyzer first developed in the mid-1970s by Mike Lesk and Eric Schmidt, who served as the chairman of Google for some years.

+---

 With this, your system should now have everything that is necessary to compile programs for ARM and run them in an emulated machine.
-In the next article, we'll continue our introduction by booting the emulated machine and giving the just-installed tools a spin.
+In the next chapter, we'll continue our introduction by booting the emulated machine and giving some of the just-installed tools a spin.